Lloyds is one of the biggest UK banks and its accounts for children and teenagers are suitable for a range of needs.

 What type of child accounts does Lloyds offer?

-Lloyds has a current account and two savings accounts that are specifically meant for children and teens.
-Just like with adults, you need a current account if you are looking for an account to manage daily expenses and you need a savings account if you want to put money aside for a rainy day while earning interest.
+Lloyds offers both current accounts and savings accounts that are specifically designed for children and teens.
+Just like adults, children need a current account if they want to manage daily expenses and a savings account if they want to put money aside for a rainy day while earning interest.

 - A current account.
 This can be opened by kids aged 11–17.
 It comes with a debit card or a cash card (this is for cash withdrawals only) and pays a small amount of interest on balances up to a limit.

 - A savings account.
-Lloyds’ child saver account is meant for an adult who wants to save for a child’s future.
-It pays a fairly decent interest rate, money can be withdrawn at any point and the account can be opened for a child aged 15 or lower.
+Lloyds’ Child Saver account is designed for adults who want to save in trust for a child’s future.
+It pays a fairly decent interest rate, money can be withdrawn at any point and the account can be opened for a child aged 15 or under.
 You don’t need to be the parent or guardian of the child to open it, but you will need their permission.

 - A junior cash ISA.
 This is a tax-free savings account that locks the money away until the child turns 18.
 The interest rate is quite competitive.
 We’ve explained how junior ISAs work on this page.